John Fowler & Co.: History

 John Fowler was an agricultural engineer and inventor who was born in Wiltshire in 1826.
 He worked on the mechanisation of agriculture and was based in Leeds.
 He is credited with the invention of steam-driven ploughing engines.
 He died 4 December 1864, following a hunting accident.
 After his death, John Fowler & Co., was then continued by Robert Fowler and Robert Eddison.
+David Greig handled the day-to-day management.
 In 1886 the limited company of John Fowler & Co., (Leeds) Ltd., was formed.
 It merged with Marshall, Sons & Co., Ltd., of Gainsborough in 1947 to form Marshall-Fowler Ltd.

+The company offered its first traction engines for sale in 1865.
+1867 the company introduced three wheeled traction engines.
+The approach was not a success and the company abandoned the idea by the mid 1870s.
+In 1881 the company introduced its first compound traction engine.